z-esmaily/Spawn_Gradient_Descent/README.md

 # Spawn Gradient Descent (SpGD)
-*Official Python implementation of the manuscript "Spawning Gradient Descent (SpGD): Enhancing Gradient-Based Optimization" by Moeinoddin Sheikhottayefe, Zahra Esmaily, and Fereshte Dehghani.*
+*Official Python implementation of the manuscript "Spawning Gradient Descent (SpGD): A Novel Optimization Framework for Machine Learning and Deep Learning" by Moeinoddin Sheikhottayefe, Zahra Esmaily, and Fereshte Dehghani.*

 ## Overview
-SpGD enhances traditional gradient-based optimization techniques by optimizing movement patterns, selecting appropriate starting points, and dynamically adjusting the learning rate using the Augmented Gradient Descent (AGD) algorithm.
-These innovations reduce zigzagging, improve initial positioning, and eliminate the need for manual learning rate tuning.
-SpGD incorporates controlled randomization to address limitations of traditional methods, outperforming existing techniques in execution time and accuracy.
-It is particularly suitable for training deep learning models, achieving improved accuracy quickly and demonstrating efficient convergence with high accuracy in a relatively short number of iterations.
+Spawning Gradient Descent (SpGD) is a novel optimization algorithm that improves gradient-based methods by addressing common challenges like zigzagging, suboptimal initialization, and manual learning rate tuning.
+SpGD introduces dynamic learning rate adjustment through Augmented Gradient Descent (AGD), controlled randomization for better exploration, and optimized movement patterns for enhanced convergence.
+It achieves remarkable accuracy on benchmarks, such as a near-zero error (1.7e-11) on convex functions like Quadratic, and significantly better proximity to global optima on non-convex functions like Ackley.
+SpGD also excels in deep learning tasks, achieving faster convergence and higher accuracy—e.g., 85% accuracy on CIFAR-10 in just 20 epochs using DenseNet-19, demonstrating its efficiency in large-scale neural network training and challenging optimization tasks.

 ----
 ## Provided Methods
 The implementation includes the following optimization methods:
+- Adabelief
+- Adam
+- Nadam
-- Proposed Method (SpGD)
+- RAdam
-- Gradient Descent
+- Momentum
-- Gradient Descent with Tuned Step Size
-- ADAM
+- SRSGD
-- RADAM
+- RMSprop
-- MOMENTUM
+- GD (Gradient Descent)
-- RMSPROP
+- SpGD (Proposed Method)

 ## Fixed Starting Point Evaluation

 To evaluate and display the performance of various methods with a fixed starting point, run the following code:

-    python SpawnGD_Fix_Init_Point.py
+    python Compare_Fix_Init_Point.py

 By default, a simple quadratic function is used as the test function, with the initial starting point set to ‍‍‍‍`[0.0, 0.5]`.
 However, you can select any of the following functions:
+- Naive_Quadratic (default)
+- Matyas
 - Rosenbrock
+- Ackley
 - Schaffer
-- Ackley
-- Matyas
-- Stretched Quadratic
+- Rastrigin
-- Quadratic(default)
+- Levy

-For the starting point, you should select numbers within the range of `0.0 to 1.0`.
+For most functions, the starting point should be selected within the range of 0.0 to 1.0 or within the defined bounds for them.

 You can specify these arguments using `--function_name` and `--initial_point` as follows:

-    python SpawnGD_Fix_Init_Point.py --function_name <function_name> --initial_point <initial_point>
+    python Compare_Fix_Init_Point.py --function_name <function_name> --initial_point <initial_point>

+If you encounter the following issue: "A module that was compiled using NumPy 1.x cannot be run in NumPy 2.0.0 as it may crash."
+Use numpy==1.26.4.
+If you encounter an error during execution, especially for the Rastrigin function in the proposed method, disable the break command.

 ![Fig_github](https://github.com/user-attachments/assets/f0681ba7-2c3b-4d4d-af37-bdc4542b9e22)
   Figure: Plot of points obtained by various methods on the quadratic function with a fixed starting point of [0.0, 0.5] over 27 steps.